mattanikiej/NHL-Hitz-RL-AI/README.md

     conda create --name nhl-hitz python=3.12
     conda activate nhl-hitz
     ```
-    * you can also use pyenv, some other python environment handler, or just insall python 3.12 to your machine
+    * you can also use pyenv, some other python environment handler, or just install python 3.12 to your machine
     * This probably will work with other versions of python, but it hasn't been tested

 4. Install necessary packages